prashantbarca/prashantbarca.github.io/_posts/2016-10-17-introduction.md

 ---
-title: Introduction to LangSec and Installing Hammer with Ruby bindings
+title: Chapter 0: Introduction to LangSec and Installing Hammer with Ruby bindings

 author:
   name: Prashant Anantharaman